 Your information will be kept private and a link to your eBook will be emailed to you.

 Psychologists and therapists use a tool called the cycle of abuse to explain why it can be so difficult to get out of an abusive relationship.

-But now you know the truth – and that truth can help you free yourself once and for all.
+But now you know the truth – and that truth can help you find freedom.